Citadel-sh/citadel-sh.github.io/_posts/2020-02-14-patching-an-ios-application-with-hopper.markdown

 permalink: /:categories/:path
 ---

 In here are many tutorials on Hopper that do a much better job of explaining its intricacies.
 I will list a few resources at the bottom of this tutorial.
 The goal of this tutorial is to simply patch an application and re-install it to your phone.
 I will be using a naive jailbreak detection application just to keep things interesting.
 I will also be using the premium version of Hopper for this tutorial.
-If you donâ€™t have it, follow along knowing that all of this is possible if you come across an extra $100.
+If you don't have it, follow along knowing that all of this is possible if you come across an extra $100.

 First you should clone the [Naive Jailbreak Detection](https://github.com/klmitchell2/NaiveJailbreakDetection) repo to your machine and run the application on your phone.
 The app will look like this after pressing the button: